 With the house and his new business, Terry was able to move his children back in with him and provide them with a stable home.
 For Terry, this was the best payoff of all.
 But Terry stopped in the office to visit us soon after he was back on his feet.
 He gave Randall a t-shirt advertising his new company.
 Terry was taking his children to Disney, and it was all thanks to Randall’s hard work.
 What a great feeling!

 Terry’s situation was dire.
 Many people don’t have a financial support system.
 When they have a serious injury, they experience a lot of these same problems.
 An injury can ruin their life.
 It’s unfair.
 That’s why we fight so hard for people just like Terry.

-Case studies are actual cases handled by the legal team at Haggerty & Silverman.
+Case studies are actual cases handled by the legal team at Haggerty Silverman & Justice.
 The names and certain details are changed to protect the identities of those involved.
 The settlement/verdict is the actual amount recovered in the case.